WorkflowForge Extension System

 dotnet add package WorkflowForge.Extensions.Validation

-• Manual validation support
+• Manual validation API when you need it

 Usage: